Dry Facts about Earth:

 On the other hand, the human acoustic signal systems can be divided in more than

-They are used by the various members of cultural human groups for their communication.
+They are used by the various members of cultural human groups for their communication to express feelings, thoughts and the exchange of knowledge and experience.

 About one-third of this languages have writing systems (symbolical pictorial signs